Food Preservation & Preparation: Master Traditional Techniques - Personal Growth quest for Intermediate level adventurers

 1

-Choose your preservation method based on ingredients and storage goals: water bath canning for high-acid foods (pH below 4.6), pressure canning for low-acid foods, fermentation for probiotic-rich items, or dehydration for lightweight storage.
-Research tested recipes from USDA, Ball Blue Book, or university extension services—improvising recipes risks botulism in low-acid canned goods.
+Choose water bath canning for high-acid foods (pickles, jams), pressure canning for low-acid items, fermentation for probiotic-rich foods, or dehydration for lightweight storage.
+Pull tested recipes from USDA, Ball Blue Book, or university extension services—improvising with low-acid canned goods risks botulism.

 2